Thursday, February 2nd, 2017 in Realising the Value

 In England, a wide range of person- and community-centred approaches for health and wellbeing are already in full operation or being tested, spanning health, social care, wider public services and communities.
 NHS England has also been developing a self-care programme ensuring that person- and community-centred approaches are embedded in key national programmes.
 If the policy direction is clear, the key question addressed in this report is how can we achieve faster progress?

-Learning from Realising the Value (RtV), highlights that most of the factors associated with successful implementation of person- and community-centred approaches for health and wellbeing are to do with local context.
+Learning from Realising the Value, highlights that most of the factors associated with successful implementation of person- and community-centred approaches for health and wellbeing are to do with local context.
 This could involve passionate individuals leading change, local partnerships growing strong on the back of successful pilots, supportive local leadership, or time spent building and sustaining relationships across organisations and with communities.
 Clearly, the local context is the primary responsibility of local organisations and communities.

 However, local context is influenced by the policies designed by national bodies, such as NHS England, Health Education England (HEE), NHS Improvement, the Care Quality Commission (CQC) and the National Institute for Health and Care Excellence (NICE).
 And while national policies can help progress, they can also unintentionally hinder.
 Commonly cited obstacles include: contracting arrangements, commissioning structures, competition, information governance, and competing national directives.
 National bodies have a crucially important role in identifying and reducing or removing these avoidable barriers.

 Some of these barriers have arisen because they may serve other policy goals, rather than encouraging person- or community-centred approaches.
 And there are a great number of policy priorities and initiatives at present.
 The most obvious is work to ensure that the NHS in England lives within its growth-constrained budget, while still achieving the goals set out in the NHS Constitution and the changes set out in the NHS Five Year Forward View.
-In the 18 months since the RtV programme was commissioned, the New Care Models and Integrated Personal Commissioning programmes have started; the second wave of Integrated Care and Support Pioneers was announced (and the early evaluation of the first wave was published); there have been several ‘devolution deals’ in health care;1 and Sustainability and Transformation Plans (STPs) were announced.
+In the 18 months since the Realising the Value programme was commissioned, the New Care Models and Integrated Personal Commissioning programmes have started; the second wave of Integrated Care and Support Pioneers was announced (and the early evaluation of the first wave was published); there have been several ‘devolution deals’ in health care;1 and Sustainability and Transformation Plans (STPs) were announced.

 This report focuses on how national bodies can best remove barriers to progressing person- and community-centred approaches for health and wellbeing.
 It reviews the range of mechanisms (often called system levers) national bodies use to influence health and care services to achieve policy objectives, and the impact these have on person- and community- centred approaches for health and wellbeing.
-It suggests what national bodies might best do to help implement and spread these approaches, including the five approaches that the RtV programme focused on: self-management education; peer support; health coaching; group activities; and community asset based approaches.
+It suggests what national bodies might best do to help implement and spread these approaches, including the five approaches that the Realising the Value programme focused on: self-management education; peer support; health coaching; group activities; and community asset based approaches.

 Local action will continue to be the main driver of change towards more person- and community-centred approaches, particularly in the current complex, pressurised and dynamic context.
 However, this report identifies six key findings relevant for policymakers and national system leaders, and a range of specific actions that could be taken in areas such as education and training, regulation and commissioning to help create an environment conducive to these approaches flourishing.